izh97/CCAI-Finetuning/README.md

 2. **Question Generation** [Generate_summary_gpt3.5.ipynb]: Generating questions based on the summarized data to create a diverse question-answer pair collection.

 ## Model Training and Fine-Tuning
-The project is based on a pre-trained quantized Zephyr7b model, which was fine-tuned with over 27000 question-answer pairs.
+The project is based on a pre-trained quantized Zephyr7b model, which was fine-tuned on over 27000 question-answer pairs.
 The preliminary fine-tuning results and hyperparameter configuration can be found in [Fine-tune_zephyr7b.ipynb]

 ## Current Status and Next Steps
 The chatbot has undergone initial training and is in early testing stages.
 Future work includes evaluation, expanding the knowledge base, and a small-scale deployment.